yashrrajsood/Llamafy/README.md

 # LLAMAFY

-Have you ever looked in your wardrobe and decided you have nothing to wear?
-Have you warn the same outfit two weeks in a row?
-Who are you?
-Steve Jobs*?

-Well look in panic and worry no more!

-Introducting LLAMAFY!

-*Even he did this whole wearing the same outfit everyday thing so that it would be one less decision for him to make.
-So realistically he should be the one making this not us just saying...

-### What we are

-Are we human?
-Dancer?
-No!
-We're LLAMAFY!
-Powered by AI and run by a team of indecisive lavender llamas (that moonlight as insomniacs), we decided to make our lives easier and your lives cooler by simplifying one of the hardest parts of the day; getting dressed!

-LLAMAFY aims to make your life at least 10x** easier and save you up to 16*** hours a week by allowing you to forgo making one more decision a day.
-Based on the items that you already have in your wardrobe, we will generate three potential outfits for you to choose from at a time and make your life that much simpler.

-**Gross overestimation for dramatic effect.
-***Another guestimate.
-Some of the llamas are not great at maths but are full of enthusiasm.
-## Usage

 You can use LLAMAFY with these simple steps:

 1. Register with LLAMAFY and submit some of the basics that you have in your wardrobe